NickGeneva/physicsnemo/docs/api/models/diffusion.rst

 to the patch resolution and concatenate it to each individual patch.
-In practice it is not necessary to manually extract the patches from the latent state and the global grid, as PhysicsNeMo provides utilities to help with the patching operations, in :mod:`~physicsnemo.utils.patching`.
+In practice it is not necessary to manually extract the patches from the latent state and the global grid, as PhysicsNeMo provides utilities to help with the patching operations, in :mod:`~physicsnemo.diffusion.multi_diffusion`.
 For an example of how to use these utilities, see the `CorrDiff example <../../examples/weather/corrdiff/README.rst>`_.

 .. code:: python